 In this version of MK, you'll collect different fighters to create a perfect team that can defeat anyone.
 It's not as frenetic as the console version and won't require terribly quick reflexes to win a round, it relies heavily upon strategy and planning.
 We made the MK Mobile tier list for new players, as it will be easier to handle a plethora of characters this way.Download Mortal Kombat

 Shadow Fight Arena

 It's a realistic title with great attention to detail, and it's a clear winner.
 The best choice to wrap up our most popular fighting games for Android list!
-We even have a few Shadow Fight Arena guides and tips to help you out.Download Shadow Fight Arena
+We even have a few Shadow Fight Arena guides and tips to help you out, just look around and you'll find them!Download Shadow Fight Arena